Employee Vaccination Policy

 Choosing Not to Meet the Requirement

-What are the consequences if I choose not to get vaccinated and have not received a medical or religious exemption?
+What are the consequences if I choose not to get vaccinated, including the booster, and have not received a medical or religious exemption?

-Employees who do not wish to pursue vaccination or an exemption will not be permitted to continue their employment with the university after September 29, 2021 and their separation from employment will be considered a voluntary resignation.
-Some post-resignation considerations (such as the payout of earned but unused leave) require minimum advance notice of resignation under University policies and/or collective bargaining agreements.
-In order to be eligible for these considerations, those choosing to resign in lieu of vaccination or an approved exemption must provide the requisite notice in advance of their September 29, 2021, or earlier resignation date.
+Employees who do not wish to pursue vaccination, including the booster, who do not have an approved exemption will not be permitted to continue their employment with the university after January 28, 2022 or after 30 days following their eligibility for a booster and their separation from employment will be considered a voluntary resignation.
+Some postresignation considerations (such as the payout of earned but unused leave) require minimum advance notice of resignation under University policies and/or collective bargaining agreements.
+In order to be eligible for these considerations, those choosing to resign in lieu of vaccination or an approved exemption must provide the requisite notice in advance of their resignation date.

 Can I work remotely if I don’t want to get the vaccine?